Nursing Department » Notes From the Johnston Public Schools Nursing Department: 2024-2025 School Year

 For more information please go to https://covid.ri.gov/ to review

-* If vomiting/diarrhea, must be free of symptoms for 24 hours prior to return.
+* If fever, vomiting, or diarrhea students must be free of symptoms for 24 hours without the use of fever reducing medication prior to return.